How to move out of a rental home: A quick checklist when leaving a rental property

 Don't underestimate the power of scents

-For example, during your end of tenancy cleaning, freshen all drains by adding tablespoons of bicarb soda, a good splash of vinegar, and several litres of boiled water from your kettle.
+For example, during your move out cleaning, freshen all drains by adding tablespoons of bicarb soda, a good splash of vinegar, and several liters of boiled water from your kettle.
 Everything will seem much more pleasant if there is no nasty smell emanating from the drains.

 Find out if you need to have the carpets steam-cleaned

 Rental property owners expect tenants to leave their spaces in the same condition as they moved in.
-Before going for the additional expenses of having the carpets cleaned, go over your legal obligations as a tenant.
+Before going for the additional expenses of having the carpets cleaned, make sure to check with your state when it comes to your legal obligations.
 If you are required to steam clean a carpet, make sure you keep receipts.
 If you have pets, also check your lease in case you signed a clause agreeing to fumigation.

 Be aware of the laws for renters in your state